are a good thing in many games; with a limited number of Video Game Lives

 or a reward for pulling off some challenge the game designer thought would be incredibly difficult), or by accident due to a Good Bad Bug

-- Super Mario Bros. is the king of this trope: there's the infamous "Koopa Shell Bounce" from the first game (where you corner a Koopa Shell on a stair and continuously jump on it, keeping it stuck there while you rack up points and lives until you jump off and land on the ground—The Lost Levels lets you do this at the very beginning of the game!note , the "Koopa Shell Ricochet" (where you'll keep on earning lives from enemies a kicked Koopa Shell kills, as long as it doesn't stop or go off the screen, exploited heavily in areas where you can trap a shell in one screen between two blocks while Lakitu or another Mook Maker can keep feeding foes to the grindstone), the "Star Man Rush"/"Demolition Mario" (essentially the same as the Koopa Shell Ricochet, except you use the power of a Star Man instead of a shell to kill enemies), the "Goomba Stomp Chain" (the Koopa Shell Bounce done on multiple enemies, again only stopping when you touch solid ground), and the "End Point Exploit" (only applicable in Super Mario Bros.
+- Super Mario Bros. is the king of this trope: there's the infamous "Koopa Shell Bounce" from the first game (where you corner a Koopa Shell on a stair and continuously jump on it, keeping it stuck there while you rack up points and lives until you jump off and land on the ground—The Lost Levels lets you do this at the very beginning of the game!note , the "Koopa Shell Ricochet" (where you'll keep on earning lives from enemies a kicked Koopa Shell kills, as long as it doesn't stop or go off the screen, exploited heavily in areas where you can trap a shell in one screen between two blocks while Lakitu or another Mook Maker can keep feeding foes to the grinder), the "Starman Rush"/"Demolition Mario" (essentially the same as the Koopa Shell Ricochet, except you use the power of a Starman instead of a shell to kill enemies), the "Goomba Stomp Chain" (the Koopa Shell Bounce done on multiple enemies and usually with the assistance of Video Game Flight, again only stopping when you touch solid ground), and the "End Point Exploit" (only applicable in Super Mario Bros.
 3 and Super Mario World, where touching the goal while enemies are on the screen turns them into point-heavy coins).
 In the case of Super Mario Bros. and The Lost Levels, though, you have to be very careful about how you use your Infinite 1-Ups, because the game features an unintentional form of No Fair Cheating where getting more than 128 lives at once makes the life counter overflow into negatives, giving you an instant Game Over as soon as you die.

 - A level in Super Mario Bros.
 3 allows you to turn all bricks into coins.
 Mario can gain about five extra lives before the clock runs out; repeating this level over and over can give you 100 lives in about an hour.